The strategic guide to order tracking AI chat in 2026

 Look, setting up an order tracking AI chat can honestly be one of the best moves your support team makes.
 It directly tackles your biggest ticket category, frees up your agents for more important work, and gives customers the instant answers they want.

-That’s where eesel AI comes in.
-It plugs directly into your existing helpdesk, whether that's Zendesk, Freshdesk, Intercom, or others, in minutes, not months.
-With a powerful simulation mode, a fully customizable workflow engine, and straightforward monthly plans with no per-resolution fees, you can finally automate order tracking and more, the smart way.
+That’s where eesel AI comes in as a complementary option.
+It plugs directly into your existing helpdesk, whether that is Zendesk, Freshdesk, Intercom, or others, in minutes.
+With a powerful simulation mode, a fully customizable workflow engine, and straightforward monthly plans, it is a great choice to work alongside your Gorgias or Zendesk ecosystem to help you automate order tracking and more, the smart way.

 Frequently asked questions